great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/additional_dependencies/additional_dependencies.md

   :::

+  Python interacts with AWS through the `boto3` library.
+GX makes use of this library in the background when working with AWS.
+Although you won't use `boto3` directly, you'll need to install it for GX to work with AWS.

-  Run the following code to install the optional dependencies required by GX to work with AWS S3:
+  Run the following code to install the dependencies required by GX to work with AWS S3:

   ```bash title="Terminal input"
   python -m pip install 'great_expectations[s3]'
   ```

-  GX Core and the requirements for the `boto3` Python library are installed.
+  For more information on the `boto3` Python library see the [official Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).

 </TabItem>